 - Build your budget and cut back as needed

 In addition to making sure you’re financially prepared, it’s a good idea to get a jumpstart on the moving process as soon as you decide it’s the right thing for you.
-For example, in some cases, the court might be a part of the decision on whether you can cross state lines at all for a move.
+As noted above, if you have children together, you may not be able to move away with them without your ex-spouse’s permission.
+In some cases, the court might be a part of the decision on whether you can move across state lines with your children.
 Be prepared to face some challenges if you do have to get the court’s approval, including:

 - You may not be able to travel more than a specific number of miles away

-If you do get the green light from the legal system, make your life easier with a few organizational and housekeeping tips before you go.
+If you do get the green light from your ex and the court, make your life easier with a few organizational and housekeeping tips before you go.
 That includes things like purging items you don’t need, officially changing your address on all of your documents, and hiring movers to help you with the big day.

 Getting Your Kids Ready to Move

 One of the most challenging things about moving to a different state after a divorce can be preparing your kids for it.
-Not only do they have to deal with many of the same stresses of separation that you do, but they have to leave behind their school, friends, extracurricular activities, and perhaps the only home they’ve ever known.
+Not only do they have to deal with many of the same stresses of separation that you do, but they have to leave behind their school, friends, extracurricular activities, and perhaps the only home they’ve ever known – and, most importantly, their other parent.

-While younger children are often resilient to such things, you might struggle more if you have a teenager who has already planted roots in your current community.
+While younger children are often resilient about such things, you might struggle more if you have a teenager who has already planted roots in your current community.

 One way to help your older children deal with the move is to keep them as involved as possible.
 Ask them about their thoughts on moving and where they might like to go.
 Talk about the things they might want to do in a new school or community.
 Let them know your thought process (when it’s appropriate) and make sure they always feel like they’re in the loop.
 Doing so will help to douse some of the tension and frustration they might be feeling about leaving.

-No matter what age your children are, help them deal with a move by encouraging them to maintain their current friendships.
-Technology has made it easier than ever to stay in touch with friends and keep up strong relationships no matter where you are.
-If your children are encouraged to talk with the friends they have in your current community, they’re less likely to feel alone or completely uprooted when you move.
+No matter what age your children are, help them deal with a move by encouraging them to maintain their current friendships and their relationship with their other parent.
+Technology has made it easier than ever to stay in touch with family and friends and keep up strong relationships no matter where you are.
+If you encourage your children to talk with your co-parent and the friends they have in your current community, they’re less likely to feel alone or completely uprooted when you move.

 Is Moving to a Different State Worth It?

-Getting a divorce, packing up your things, and heading to a different state might sound like the beginning of a country-western song.
-But, it’s a reality for a lot of people who are trying to start the next phase of their lives.
+Getting a divorce, packing up your things, and heading to a different state might sound like the beginning of a country-western song, but it’s a reality for a lot of people who are trying to start the next phase of their lives – particularly if they’re offered a great job in another state, or if they want to move back to their hometown where they have friends and family.

 There are a few major factors in whether or not a move is worth it after a divorce.
 One of the biggest components is your custody arrangement.
 Moving away if you have sole legal and physical custody will be much easier than if you share custody with your former spouse.
 Additionally, if you need support and you’re on your own where you’re currently living, moving closer to family could benefit you and your kids, but only if it works out with the legalities of your divorce.

-If you’re thinking about making a move after your divorce, the best thing you can do is to weigh out the pros and cons, especially if you have children.
-Your children and their safety and mental health should always be a top priority, but the same goes for you.
+If you’re thinking about making a move after your divorce, the best thing you can do is to weigh all the pros and cons – especially if you have children.
+Your children’s safety, mental health, and happiness should always be top priorities, and the same goes for yours.